Anthony-N-Kamau/Student-score-supervised-learning-competition/README.md

 # Supervised Learning Competition — Student Performance Prediction

 ## Overview
-This repository contains the code, report, and predictions for **Assignment 3: Supervised Learning Competition**.
+This repository contains the code, report, and predictions for **MSc Applied Data Science Supervised Learning Competition**.
 The task is framed as a "common task framework" (benchmark-style) machine learning competition: predict a continuous student performance variable (`score`) from a set of student characteristics.

 - **Target variable:** `score`
 - **Performance metric:** Mean Squared Error (MSE)